solidusio-contrib/solidus_klarna_payments/README.md

 ## Solidus configuration

-After the installation it at least the credentials for your Klarna account have to be entered in the backend.
-Create a new payment method and select `Spree::Gateway::KlarnaCredit` as the gateway.
-After saving the payment method, you can configure your credentials and additionally set design options for the iframe the user sees in the checkout.
+After the installation, create a new payment method and select `Spree::Gateway::KlarnaCredit` as the gateway.
+After saving the payment method, you can configure your Klarna credentials and set design options for how Klarna is displayed to the customer in the checkout.

 ![Configuration](docs/configuration.png)

 The "country" option is mandatory and refers to the region the account is associated with.
 In the example above it's `us` for the USA, other values would be `uk` for the United Kingdom and `de` for Germany.

 There are two other things to configure.
 Set the payment method to "active" and only enable it in the frontend.
 Some payment methods can be used in the backend by the merchant.
-As this doesn't make much sense for Klarna Credit, it should be disabled.
+As this is not appropriate for Klarna Payments, it should be disabled.
 You can also configure to automatically capture the payments when the customer confirms their order.

 ![Configuration](docs/configuration2.png)